chasefranks/chasefranks.github.io/_posts/2016-12-21-grunt-quickstart.md

 }
 {% endhighlight %}

 If you understand this, you know everything you need to know to use grunt.
 Other plugins will have more involved configuration, but the pattern is the same.
-We configure the task by passing a configuration object keyed under the task name, abd register the task with ```loadNpmTasks()```.
-Try it out by running ```grunt clean```.
+We configure the task by passing a configuration object keyed under the task name, and register the task with ```loadNpmTasks()```.
+Try it out by running through the steps above and running ```grunt clean```.
 You should see the dist directory is simply deleted.

 # Setting up our Project with Grunt